 1st, 2nd, and 3rd place awards will be given in each category.
 Divisions are based on the average LOS of the students in each group.
 Age and length of study will be averaged and handicapped.
 Music need not be memorized, but a complete orchestration is required for the judge.
 A short warm-up will be permitted.
 A director may enter an additional group in the same division, providing a 60% change of members is made for each entry and performance.
 Drum machines are considered to belong to the percussion family.
 Percussion is optional.
 Numbers of the group and all players in the group must be listed on the Group Enrollment Form.
-Also a separate list of the name of the group and the number of players in the group must be listed on the group sheet provided.
-Be sure all information is on the Contest Enrollment Form and Group Enrollment Form.
+Also a separate list of the name of the group and the number of players in the group must be listed on the group estimates.